Senior-ProjectTeam07/Senior-ProjectTeam07.github.io/index.md

 ## Accessibility Commitment

-Ensuring that ComicContours is accessible to all users, including those with disabilities, is a priority for our team.
-We are dedicated to continuous improvement in this area, guided by the Web Content Accessibility Guidelines (WCAG).
+ComicContours is designed with accessibility in mind, following WCAG guidelines to ensure inclusivity for all users.
+We are actively working to implement features like text resizing and keyboard navigability to accommodate diverse needs.

+This website is committed to being available for at least one year post-semester, providing a lasting resource for future CS 426 students and interested parties.

+For more information or to get in touch, please contact us at brbrhiannon@aol.com.